From the Top

 In those conversations, I saw how legitimacy was defined, reinforced, and reinvented.

-I created From the Top, a zine / interview journal, which explores three factors that influence that cycle while keeping the voices of the 20 dancers central.
+I created From the Top, a zine that explores three factors that influence that cycle while keeping the voices of the 20 dancers central.

 The Takeaway